gWeiXP/PPCap/README.md

 # PPCap

-The code for applying PPCap to PureT has been uploaded to [GitHub](https://github.com/gWeiXP/PPCapPureT).
-We will be uploading the data and trained models soon.
+1 The code for applying PPCap to PureT has been uploaded to [GitHub](https://github.com/gWeiXP/PPCapPureT).

-See `'appendix.pdf'` for the revised appendix.
+2 See `'appendix.pdf'` for the revised appendix.

 # Generating from models used in paper
 Run `test_guide.py` to generate stylized captions.
 Since the code is modified based on CLIPCap and GeDi, there are many unused parameters.
 If you find it troublesome, you can go and see [the code for applying PPCap to PureT](https://github.com/gWeiXP/PPCapPureT), which has been tidied up and is now very clean and concise.